xzava/pkce/README.md

 ### EXAMPLES:

-> No imports for the client..
+> - No dependencies for the client
-> One optional import for the server. `pip install python-jose[cryptography]`
+> - Only one optional import for the server. `pip install python-jose[cryptography]`

 ```python